IrinaV713/game-of-life-on-torus/README.md

 $ node app.js
 ```

-Then open http://localhost:3000/ and be free to experiment!
+Then open the link you'll receive and be free to experiment!